 school hours, throughout the year via the Active After School program.

 Our school has computers in each classroom and laptops and ipads for student use.
-Each class has an interactive whiteboard and they are developing their own blog.
+Each class has a large display or an interactive whiteboard.